(by Bern Szukalski & Kathryn Keranen)

 Step 4 – With all buttons selected, open the Appearance tab and choose the large button size.

 Step 5 – With all buttons selected, open the Data tab and enable photos.
+Ensure that a photo is required.

 The project should look like this: